HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 #### Updating Attributes of Context Resources and Adding/Removing Context Resources

-{% include infonote.html text='Implementer feedback on changing attribute values of resources present in the `context` array that was provided in the `[FHIR resource]-open` event is solicited %}
+{% include infonote.html text='Implementer feedback on changing attribute values of resources present in the `context` array that was provided in the `[FHIR resource]-open` event is solicited' %}

 Occasionally attributes of a resource present in the `context` array that was provided in the `[FHIR resource]-open` event may change.
 In such a case the change SHALL be communicated by updating the resource using the `Bundle` resource inside the `updates` key in a `[FHIR resource]-update` event.
 It is likely a very rare that such a scenario would occur in an unexpected manner; however, there are specific situations where changing the value of an attribute or adding an attribute value is quite useful.
 For example, the `status` attribute of the [`anchor context`](5_glossary.html) may change soon before the content sharing session is closed - this would be communicated by providing the [`anchor context`](5_glossary.html) resource in the `Bundle` resource inside the `updates` key with the `status` attribute's new value in a `[FHIR resource]-update` event.